Jblast94/whisper_transcribe/plugins/whisper_transcribe/README.md

 - Retrieves the video file for the updated scene.
 - Transcribes audio and writes an `.srt` file next to the video.
 - Provides a task to manually transcribe the most recently updated scene.
+- Adds a UI dropdown button (via `whisper_transcribe.js`) to manually trigger transcription for the current scene.
+- Supports optional translation to English (`translateToEnglish` setting) and a dry‑run mode (`zzdryRun`).
+- Debug tracing can be enabled with the `zzdebugTracing` setting.

 ## Installation